Kaenon Clarke Review

 We really like these lenses for both on-water activities and everyday usage.
 Really, the only place they lose out when it comes to lens quality is that they lack some of the protections other lenses offer, like HEV or blue-light blockage and infrared blockage.
 While this makes nearly no difference to what you see (HEV and infrared are both outside the visible spectrum), both these wavelengths of light have been implicated in some causes of eye fatigue.
 So while we wish these already impressive lenses had a bit more protection from potentially harmful wavelengths, for the visible spectrum, we're very comfortable and happy with the protection and quality they provide.

-Weighing 29 grams, the Clarkes are pretty light - and much lighter than most glass options.
+Weighing 29 grams, the Clarke are pretty light — much lighter than most glass options and on par with other polycarbonate models.
 They're well balanced, helping them to stay put on your face comfortably.
-The Variflex nose pads are embedded in the frames and add just a touch of rubberiness to hold them on without being so sticky they feel weird on your face or pick up millions of fuzzies from wiping them on your shirt.
-The bows - like the rest of the frame - are slightly flexible, helping them to maintain a comfortable, secure grip above your ears without squeezing hard enough to give you a headache after a few hours.
+In addition to embedded Veriflex nose pads with just the right amount of grip without feeling "sticky", the frames also have the perfect level of matte finish to help grab your face without being too abrasive.
+The bows — like the rest of the frame — are slightly flexible, helping them to maintain a comfortable, secure grip above your ears without squeezing hard enough to give you a headache after a few hours.

-Unlike many other sunnies, the Kaenons don't have spring hinges.
-Instead, they went ahead and put standard, fixed barrel hinges on semi-flexible frames.
+Unlike many other sunnies, these don't have spring hinges.
+Instead, Kaenon went ahead and put standard fixed 5-barrel metal hinges on semi-flexible frames.
 This actually makes them equally as flexible as most options with spring hinges on rigid frames, and we think that taking the flex pressure off the hinges and distributing it around the rest of the frames is a great solution for a pretty comfy pair of shades.
 Depending on how close you like to wear your sunnies to your face, you may find these touch your eyebrows or your cheeks.
-If that's something that bothers you, these might not be the most comfortable shape for you.
-But if you tend to wear your glasses a touch down your nose, they're unlikely to hit anything and we think they're a pretty comfortable pair to wear even on long days in the sun.
+And if you're a runner, you might find these bounce just a tad for the first few steps — until you identify the placement and amount of sweat to hold them while you pound out the miles.

-Made of TR-90 Grilamid co-injected nylon, the Clarks frames pull together lightweight durability and flexible functionality.
+Made of TR-90 Grilamid co-injected nylon, the Clarke frames pull together lightweight durability and flexible functionality.
 We love that these frames flex without feeling like they're about to break, which also gives us a lot more confidence in their longevity and ability to withstand all the abuse of years of wear.
-Kaenon backs these shades with a 30-day trial return period, a 1-year manufacturer's warranty of the total package, and a lifetime warranty on the lenses specifically.
-It's great to see them stand so strongly behind their product - though those warranties don't cover damage sustained from user error.

-We did manage to pick up a couple of superficial scratches on the frames after flinging them wildly while trying to extract a large beetle from a bike helmet crossing a bridge in the woods.
+We did manage to pick up a couple of superficial scratches on the frames after flinging them wildly when trying to extract a large beetle from a bike helmet.
 The beetle was more jarred than the Clarkes though, and after a quick t-shirt polish, the scratches are hardly noticeable unless you know where to look.
 All in all, these frames do a great job matching the protection and quality of the lenses.

 Style and Versatility

-With that being said, they are a bit more sporty than some of the other options we tested.
+With that being said, they are still a bit sporty compared to non-performance shades, but that comes with the territory.
 While we think they bring a classic look that's fairly timeless, we also admit they're probably not the optimal choice for wearing with a cocktail dress or tuxedo.
 But for everyday looks and a style that won't be "out" next year, these are a solid pick.

-A base curve of 6 means the Clarkes are mostly flat but with a faint curve to better contour to your face.
-This does help a bit with their coverage, but there are many gaps.
+A base curve of 6 means the Clarke are mostly flat but with a faint curve to better contour to the face.
+This does help a bit with their coverage, but there are gaps.
 The sides, in particular, are like most non-wrap sunglasses, with plenty of space for sidelight to enter.
-Also, depending on how close to or far from your face you wear these, they can let light in over the top, which we think is far more annoying than sidelight.
-These issues tend to be exacerbated on smaller faces that take up less space inside the frames.
+Also, depending on how close to or far from your face you wear them, they may let light in over the top, which we think is far more annoying than sidelight.
+These issues tend to be exacerbated on faces with less protruding eyebrows and some smaller faces.

-And yet, these aren't deal-breaker issues for most of our testers and most of the activities we like to wear sunglasses for.
-Unless you have overly sensitive eyes, we think they probably won't be dealbreakers for you.
-Other than that, the lenses of the Clarkes are a good size to provide decent coverage to most wearers, and we think that the protection you get from these is totally adequate for most activities.
+And yet, these weren't dealbreaker issues for most of our testers and most activities.
+Unless you have overly sensitive eyes, we think they probably won't be dealbreakers for you either.
+Other than that, the lenses are a good size to provide decent coverage to most wearers, and we think that the protection you get from the Clarke is totally adequate for most activities.

-The Clarkes come with a semi-rigid zippered case and a soft cleaning cloth bag.
+The Clarke sunglasses come with a semi-rigid zippered case and a soft cleaning cloth bag.
 Though we aren't the biggest fans of how stiff the bag is for cleaning the lenses, it certainly does the trick.
-And the zippered case that comes standard with any pair of Kaenons is one of our favorites we tested.
-It's large enough to easily fit the shades without worrying you'll scratch them on the zipper and said zipper works easily and consistently, unlike many other zip cases we tested.
+The zippered case that comes standard with any pair of Kaenon's is one of our favorites we tested.
+It's large enough to easily fit the shades without worrying you'll scratch them on the zipper, and the zipper works easily and consistently, unlike many others we tested.
+It also has a small loop on the back, making it simple to attach a small carabiner.

 Considering how well these sunnies performed in our testing and how much we love them for a huge range of activities, we're impressed that they're not more expensive.
-Though they're not cheap, they're far from the most expensive pairs we tested, and we think, offer an incredible performance that absolutely is worth their price.
+Though they're not cheap, they're far from the most expensive pair we tested, and, we think, offer an incredible performance that is worth their price.

-This pair of sunglasses is not only a standout performer when it comes to the protection and quality they offer, but also a great all-around option that works exceedingly well across activities and sports and is a favorite to wear for both comfort and style.
-It's easily our favorite pair across the board, and we think you'll like them too.
+Te Kaenon Clarke is not only a standout performer when it comes to the protection and quality they offer, but also a great all-around option that works exceedingly well across activities and sports.
+They were a favorite to wear for both comfort and style for our testing team.

 — Maggie Brandenburg